tomasgvivo/nbook/README.md

 ### TODO
 - General
   - [x] Dockerization
+  - [x] Use json-rpc on top of socket.io instead of only events
   - [ ] Publish on dockerhub
   - [ ] Publish server on npm
   - [ ] Write better readme